make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [drcjb](https://github.com/drcjb) for assisting with support for Princess DC pedestal fan.
 - [azdinet](https://github.com/azdinet) for assisting with support for TS106 alarm system.
 - [deguchi-m](https://github.com/deguchi-m) for assisting with support for Dual CT clamp bidirectional energy meters.
+- [sciux2](https://github.com/sciux2) for assisting with support for RSE TY-WFH gate controller.